 “All things human, are short-lived and perishable.” – Seneca

-This positive mindset frees us from the pleasure treadmill and taking joy in things external to ourselves.
+This positive mindset frees us from the pleasure treadmill and takes joy in things external to ourselves.
 This mindset motivates us to make the most of each day.
 Embracing the goodness in our lives and what we already have, helps us remain focused on our unique path.
 The days of our career journey are numbered.
 You have everything you need right now to realize remarkable achievement.
 Now get going.

 Photo Credit: Yuliya Ginzburg